yockgen/godot-tut01/README.md

 ![](img/02.jpg)
 5. The tutorial should run
 ![](img/03.jpg)
-6. For computer keyboard, use direction key to move the character, abd pressed A to attack enemy (alternatively, you could use joypad to test)
+6. For computer keyboard, use direction key to move the character, pressed A to attack enemy (alternatively, you could use joypad to test)